Mediatrucbar/dice/README.md

 # Dice

 An Android app that can simulate a dice roll.
-To try it, download /app/build/outputs/apk/app-debug.apk
+To try it, download app-debug.apk

 Tutorial from OpenClassroom (https://openclassrooms.com/courses/developpez-une-application-pour-android).